SafwanAlqulayti/Project-4/README.md

 * Email vertification/ Password reset features
 * Add a section for books that were published free of charge, making the library partially digital
 * Fix Requests validator methods
+* Link each user to a profile to save their address for future use.
+* Enable managing admins

 ## Resources